Astrothelium aeneoides: Taxonomy

 The lichen was formally described as a new species in 2016 by Dutch lichenologist André Aptroot.
-The type specimen was collected by the author in 1997 from the Parque Natural do Caraça in Serra do Caraça (Minas Gerais) at an altitude of 1250 m.
+The type specimen was collected by Aptroot in 1997 from the Parque Natural do Caraça in Serra do Caraça (Minas Gerais, Brazil) at an elevation of 1250 m.
 The species epithet aeneoides alludes to its resemblance with Astrothelium aeneum.

 Description

 Astrothelium aeneoides has an olive-green to olive-grey, smooth and somewhat shiny thallus up to 8 cm in diameter and about 0.2 mm thick.
 Its ascomata are immersed in the thallus; they are spherical, measuring 0.7–1.0 mm in diameter and arranged in groups of 2 to 5.
 They are contained in structures called pseudostromata (resembling a perithecium but containing both fungal tissue and substrate tissue) that have a raised surface texture distinct from that of the surrounding thallus.
-The ascospores, which number 8 per ascus, are hyaline, spindle-shaped (fusiform) with rounded ends, have 3 septa, and measure 20–25 by 6–9 μm.
+The ascospores, which number eight per ascus, are hyaline, spindle-shaped (fusiform) with rounded ends, have 3 septa, and measure 20–25 by 6–9 μm.
 The internal chambers formed by the septa (the lumina) are diamond shaped.
 The use of thin-layer chromatography reveals the presence of a lichen product that the author suggests is parietin.
 The expected results of standard chemical spot tests are: thallus surface UV−, thallus medulla K−; pseudostroma surface UV+ (pink to orange), medulla of pseudostroma K+ (blood red).